 Please note, this review is older than 3 years

-Clean restrooms and showers? no. Restrooms and showers need updating? yes. free showers.
+Clean restrooms and showers? yes.
+Restrooms and showers need updating? no. free showers.
 Are restrooms accessible from all sites? yes.
-Additional comments on restrooms and showers: As for bad, nothing really except the bathrooms/showers do need some updating and cleaning.
-My wife had to take a cold shower on Sunday morning which is unacceptable.
-But mine was hot.
+Additional comments on restrooms and showers: Very modern shower room, and clean toilet/wash rooms

-lake, swimming, fishing, boating, boat rentals, docks or moorings, recreation hall, video games, pool table, live entertainment, bingo, playground, theme weekends, kids planned activities, camp store, ice cream, AM coffee, snack bar, pets allowed, dumping station, security gate.
-The lake is beautiful.
+lake, swimming, fishing, boating, boat rentals, docks or moorings, playground, ice cream, pets allowed, dumping station, Firewood available everyday in park.

 Have you recently returned from a camping vacation?
 Send us your campground review!